Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains

 \section{Introduction}

-This paper deals with the Boltzmann equation, which rules the behaviour of rarefied gas particles moving in a domain $\mathcal{U}$ of $\R^d$ with velocities in $\R^d$ ($d \geq 2$) when the only interactions taken into account are binary collisions.
+This paper deals with the Boltzmann equation, which rules the behaviour of rarefied gas particles moving in a domain $\Omega$ of $\R^d$ with velocities in $\R^d$ ($d \geq 2$) when the only interactions taken into account are binary collisions.
 More precisely, the Boltzmann equation describes the time evolution of $f(t,x,v)$, the distribution of particles in position and velocity, starting from an initial distribution $f_0(x,v)$ .
-We investigate the case where $\mathcal{U}$ is either the torus or a $C^2$ convex bounded domain and we assume the collisions against its boundary to be specular reflections.
+We investigate the case where $\Omega$ is either the torus or a $C^2$ convex bounded domain.
 The Boltzmann equation reads

-with $f$ being periodic in the case of $\mathcal{U} = \T^d$, the torus, or with $f$ satisfying the specular reflections boundary condition if $\mathcal{U}$ is a $C^2$ convex bounded domain:
+with $f$ being periodic in the case of $\Omega = \T^d$, the torus, or with $f$ satisfying the specular reflections boundary condition if $\Omega$ is a $C^2$ convex bounded domain:

-$\mathcal{R}_x$, for $x$ on the boundary of $\mathcal{U}$, stands for the specular reflection at that point of the boundary.
-One can compute, denoting by $n(x)$ the outward normal at a point $x$ on $\partial\mathcal{U}$,
+$\mathcal{R}_x$, for $x$ on the boundary of $\Omega$, stands for the specular reflection at that point of the boundary.
+One can compute, denoting by $n(x)$ the outward normal at a point $x$ on $\partial\Omega$,

 The quadratic operator $Q(f,f)$ is local in time and space and is given by

 where $f'$, $f_*$, $f'_*$ and $f$ are the values taken by $f$ at $v'$, $v_*$, $v'_*$ and $v$ respectively.
 Define: